A Second Chance

-The North Carolina Drug Education School is a state-approved program under North Carolina General Statute 90-96 that allows for the conditional discharge of criminal convictions for first time offenders accused of misdemeanor drug violations.
+The North Carolina Drug Education School is a state-approved program under North Carolina General Statute 90-96 that allows for the conditional discharge of criminal convictions for first time offenders accused of drug violations.

 About the Program

-As an alternative to conviction, NC General Statute 90-96 gives courts the option to place individuals accused of a misdemeanor drug offense on probation, without finding them guilty.
+As an alternative to conviction, NC General Statute 90-96 gives courts the option to place individuals accused of a drug offense on probation, without finding them guilty.
 Under the terms of this probation, the individual is given 150 days from the date of referral to complete North Carolina's Drug Education School program.
 Upon successful completion of the 15 hour program, the Court may dismiss the charge without conviction.
 Defendants who were under the age of 22 at the time of the offense may apply to have all records of the charge expunged.

 The North Carolina Department of Health and Human Services oversees the development and programming of NC Drug Education Schools as authorized by NC General Statute 90-96.01.